-Zelapar (selegiline) is an an oral adjunctive therapy used along with carbidopa and levodopa to treat symptoms of Parkinson’s disease, particularly in patients who experience deteriorating response to levodopa/carbidopa treatment.
+Zelapar (selegiline) is an oral adjunctive therapy used along with carbidopa and levodopa to treat symptoms of Parkinson’s disease, particularly in patients who experience a deteriorating response to levodopa/carbidopa treatment.
 Those declining responses include “end-dose” type fluctuations (when the drug wears off), “on-off” symptoms (sudden events when medication works or does not work), or dyskinesias (spontaneous, involuntary movements).

 Zelapar is an oral tablet containing a chemical called selegiline hydrochloride that prevents the breakdown of dopamine in the brain and helps levodopa work for a longer period of time.

 The mechanisms of how Zelapar provides benefits in the treatment of Parkinson’s disease are not fully understood.
 One main mechanism that is speculated is the selegiline-mediated inhibition of monoamine oxidase type B (MAO-B), an enzyme that catalyzes the breakdown of dopamine in the brain, which would increase the net amount of dopamine available.

 In addition, there is evidence that selegiline may act through other mechanisms to increase dopaminergic activity, including interfering with dopamine re-uptake at the junction between nerve cells.

 The tablet is available for oral administration (dissolved in the mouth) at a strength of 1.25 mg.